SE-Projekt-LED-Detection/LED-Detection/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to LED / Board Status Detection's documentation!
 ========================================================
 .. toctree::
-   :caption: Table of Contents
+   :caption: root
    :maxdepth: 2
-   :caption: Contents:
+   ..
+   ./entities/index
+   ...

 The goal of this project is to have an application for tracking status LEDs on controller boards over webcam.